CiteScore 2016 values are here!

-We are proud to introduce CiteScore metrics from Scopus – comprehensive, current and free metrics for serial titles in Scopus.Read more
+CiteScore metrics from Scopus are comprehensive, transparent, current and free metrics for serial titles in Scopus.Read more

-Search or filter below to find the sources of interest and see the new metrics.
-Report using these annual metrics and track the 2016 metrics via the links to each title’s Scopus source details page.
+Search or filter below to find the sources of interest and see the associated metrics.
+Report using these annual metrics and track the progress of 2017 metrics with CiteScore Tracker 2017.

 Be sure to use qualitative as well as the below quantitative inputs when presenting your research impact, and always use more than one metric for the quantitative part.

 1. About CiteScore and its derivative metrics

 CiteScore is a simple way of measuring the citation impact of serial titles such as journals.
 Serial titles are defined as titles which publish on a regular basis (i.e. one or more volumes per year).